Monday, February 2, 2026

 The daily prayer cycle reflects this sacred rhythm.

-Shacharit, Abraham’s morning prayer, greeting dawn with clarity, gratitude, and renewed purpose
+• Shacharit, Abraham’s morning prayer, greeting the dawn with clarity, gratitude, and a renewed sense of purpose

-Minchah, Isaac’s afternoon prayer, pausing amid activity to cultivate mindfulness and created balance between action and restraint
+• Minchah, Isaac’s afternoon prayer, pausing amid activity to cultivate mindfulness and create a balance between action and restraint

 The Number Cards mirror these cycles of renewal, striving, and surrendering.
 They ask: Where in the cycle are you standing?
 How is your relationship with God and others evolving in this moment of time?